Angry youths rattle Spain in support of jailed rap artist - WTMJ

 The debate has caused tensions inside Spain’s left-wing coalition government.
 While Prime Minister Pedro Sánchez and his Socialist Party back the parliamentary monarchy Spain has had since the end of Francisco Franco’s dictatorship in the 1970s, their minor partner, the upstart United We Can party, wants to get rid of the monarchy and has supported this week’s protests for Hasél despite their violent turn.

-The anti-monarchic streak in the protests cuts across Spain.
-But in Hasél’s home region of Catalonia, an already tense political climate appears to be magnifying the uproar.

-This week’s protests are missing widespread calls for Catalonia’s independence or flags supporting secession of the industrial region.
-Even so, the head of public safety for Barcelona’s town hall said that many of the most violent offenders were also heavily involved in the 2019 riots that followed the imprisonment of several leaders of Catalonia’s separatist movement.
+In the rapper’s home region of Catalonia, the unrest also comes after years of separatist politicians urging citizens to ignore or disobey court rulings unfavorable to their cause.
+Although this week’s protests are missing widespread calls for Catalonia’s independence or flags supporting secession of the industrial region, the head of public safety for Barcelona’s town hall said that many of the most violent offenders were also heavily involved in the 2019 riots that followed the imprisonment of several separatist leaders.

 “It is a varied, violent profile that we already are familiar with because it is very similar to those who played a large role in the incidents of October 2019, so we know the type,” Barcelona town council member Albert Batlle told Cadena SER radio.